sebastianfeliciano/reliable-transport-protocol/README.md

 ## Challenges

 The hardest part of this project was getting the last 3 (8 type) configs to pass.
-Performance was the main bottleneck — early implementations were either too conservative (timing out too slowly on low-latency links) or too aggressive (overflowing  queues on constrained ones).
+Performance was the hardest problem.

 A few specific pain points: